programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 The Powerhouse has been very actively disclosing its collection online and making most of its data freely available.
-From the museum website, a tab-separated text file under the name phm-collection.tsv can be downloaded, which you can open as a spreadsheet.
+From the museum website, a tab-separated text file under the name `phm-collection.tsv`{.filename}
+can be downloaded, which you can open as a spreadsheet.
 The unzipped file (58MB) contains basic metadata (17 fields) for 75,823 objects, released under a [Creative Commons Attribution Share Alike (CCASA) license][].
 In this tutorial we will be using a copy of the data that we have archived for you to download (in a moment).
 This ensures that if the Powerhouse Museum updates the data, you will still be able to follow along with the Lesson.

 Throughout the data profiling and cleaning process, the case study will specifically focus on the *Categories* field, which is populated with